zahias/Collegetools/replit.md

 # Overview

-This is a Streamlit-based academic grade analysis application that processes student grade data for the PU PBHL Department.
-The application transforms wide-format student grade Excel files into tidy, normalized data for academic analysis.
-It supports two data formats: column-based naming conventions (Course-Semester-Year-Grade) and cell-value formats (Course/Semester-Year/Grade).
-Successfully tested with PU PBHL data containing formats like 'SPTH201/FALL-2016/F'.
+This is a comprehensive Streamlit-based academic data processing toolkit for the PU PBHL Department.
+The application combines two essential tools in a tabbed interface: a Grade Data Transformer for processing student grade records, and an Internship Data Consolidator for managing student internship completion data.
+Both tools support the specific data formats used by the department and provide Excel export functionality for downstream analysis.

 # User Preferences